 - 6. VIOLATION OF FEDERAL OR STATE STATUTES, Includes illegal activities on school premises or at school sponsored activities. - 7.
 VIOLATING THE TERMS OF SUSPENSION, and/or Disciplinary Class.
 Includes leaving detention or ISS without permission. - 8.
 DAMAGE, DESTRUCTION, DEFACEMENT, OR MISUSE of school property or private property on school premises or at any school sponsored activity, whether intentionally, negligently, recklessly or carelessly done. - 9.
-SMOKING, includes the possession or use of any tobacco products including smokeless tobacco such as snuff or chewing tobacco, e-cigarette/vapor devices and matches or lighters.
+SMOKING, includes the possession or use of any tobacco products including smokeless tobacco such as snuff or chewing tobacco, e-cigarette/vapor devices (pods empty or full, chargers, etc.) and matches or lighters.